KJaddoe/dotfiles/README.md

 I was a little tired of having long alias files and everything strewn about (which is extremely common on other dotfiles projects, too).
 That led to this project being much more topic-centric.
-I realized I could split a lot of things up into the main areas I used (Ruby, git, system libraries, and so on), so I structured the project accordingly.
+I realized I could split a lot of things up into the main areas I used (git, system libraries, and so on), so I structured the project accordingly.

 ## Decisions

-### Do not install a lot of software

-At first, this repo contained the dependency installation and other stuff like that.
-I realized it would be better to split that into another repo, so this one would contain only the configs, and the other handles only software installation.

-With that in mind, [machine](http://gitlab.com/KJaddoe/machine) was born.

-It's an Ansible recipe that can install a bunch of stuff, and you can comment out what you don't want.

 ### Default `EDITOR` and `PROJECTS`

-The default `EDITOR` right now is `code`, which is Microsoft's OpenSource Visual Studio Code editor.
+The default `EDITOR` right now is `vim`, more specifically neovim.
 You can change that by adding your custom override to that variable in `~/.localrc`.

-`PROJECTS` is default to `~/Code`.
+`PROJECTS` is default to `~/Projecjts`.
 The shortcut to that folder in the shell is `c`.
 You can override this default in `~/.localrc`.

 ### Topical